| This is the 418th story of Our Life Logs |

-I was a Hispanic baby, born premature in Indiana in 1988 to a single mother and an absent father.
-I guess with him gone, my mother didn’t have much interest in parenting.
+I was a Hispanic baby, born prematurely in Indiana in 1988 to a single mother and an absent father.
 I know she loved me, deep down, but she loved drugs more.
-When I was little, she tried selling me for $1,000 to make a quick buck.
+When I was little, she tried selling me for $1,000 to fund her addiction.
 When my grandma caught wind of that, she took me to Corpus Christi, Texas, to live with her.

 It’s funny.
 After that, I mainly only saw my mother at the keggers she threw, and while my grandma loved me and treated me like I was her own son, I still sought affection from my mother who only had time for dealing and getting high.
 This led me to some impulsive and destructive behavior.
 Well that, and I that was exposed to the ugly side of my neighborhood in Corpus Christi.
 From the age of eight, I was smoking pot, just like my mom and those around me were doing.
 I saw the joint between their fingers and followed suit.

 Unfortunately, I mimicked everything else going on too, which only got worse after we moved back to Indiana in 2001.
-Eventually, the “mimicking” became a habit, and I graduated to being the role model.
+It was there that the “mimicking” became a habit, and eventually, I graduated to being the role model.

 By the time my 16th birthday came around, I was a full-blown alcoholic, drinking for stability and angry at the world.
 My buddies and I would get loaded and do dumb stuff like climbing onto the roof of a jeep or jumping the railroad tracks seconds before a train came barreling by.
 At some point or another, my best friend came up with what became our go-to evening entertainment: break into houses around the neighborhood and steal what we could.
 Then, we would get rid of the stuff we stole so it couldn’t be traced back to us.
 Or so we thought.